 Now you need to check the next things in order to fix the error The RPC server is unavailable 0x800706BA:

-- Verify that Remote Procedure Call (RPC) and Windows Management Instrumentation services are running on the remote computer.
-You can check the status of services using the following commands: sc query Winmgmt and sc query rpcss.
+- Verify that the Remote Procedure Call (RPC) and Windows Management Instrumentation services are running on the remote computer.
+You can check the status of the services using the following commands: sc query Winmgmt and sc query rpcss.
 If these services are started, the commands should return STATE: 4 RUNNING.
 If the services are stopped, run them with the command:

 net start rpcss & net start Winmgmt

-- Or you can run the Service management console (services.msc) and make sure that the Remote Procedure Call (RPC) and DCOM Server Process Launcher services are in the running state and configured to start automatically.
+- Or you can run the Service management console GUI (services.msc) and make sure that the Remote Procedure Call (RPC) and DCOM Server Process Launcher services are in the running state and configured to start automatically.

 Test-NetConnection 192.168.1.14 -port 135